423

 So I head up to the fourth floor.
 423.

 The place is huge.
 Multiple towers.
-Random connector hallways.
+Random connector hallways on certain floors.
 Layout makes no sense.
 The signage is awful.

 On 4, I see: